UBC-STAT/stat520-sp2014-15-website/_posts/2015-03-29-assignment2.md

 - Using the asymptotic results shown in class, derive an approximation of $\textrm{Var}(\hat Z\_n)/Z\_n^2$ for (1) and (2).
 - How many particles are required to obtain a relative variance of $0.01$?

+### Question 3

+Write down the general form of the reversible jump acceptance ratio for the non-conjugate DP sampler covered in lecture 12 and 13.

+### Question 4 (optional)

+Complete the missing parts of the code covered in the tutorial.
+See ``Lab 1`` under the ``Activities`` tab.